rogerix4/Plutus-Scroo/README.md

-# Plutus Bitcoin Brute Forcer, memcached workaround to the memory issue
+# Scroo Bitcoin Brute Forcer, memcached workaround to the memory issue and fixed keygen

 A Bitcoin wallet collider that brute forces random wallet addresses

 # About This Fork

 Workaround for memory usage using memcached.
+Also fixes/replaces Plutus' keygen

+BEWARE: MANY BUGS MAY YET STILL LURK, please review code carefully before using for production

-See the TODO list at the bottom for potential issues, this a quick and ugly workaround.
+See the TODO list at the bottom for potential issues

 # Wanna Support Me?